Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Problem Setup

 In other words, the attacker’s goal is to induce a significant performance drop while flipping only a handful of bits, both for stealth and practical reasons, as fewer corruptions are less likely to be detected and can be exploited by the mentioned hardware attacks.
 For instance, Rowhammer-based exploits~\citep{Rowhammer} typically induce only sporadic bit upsets in adjacent cells, making massive coordinated flips infeasible.
+By stealth, we mean that the modifications to the model weights (or inputs) are minimal—while the victim may observe a performance drop and even suspect an attack, the lack of an identifiable source makes it difficult to attribute the degradation or take effective countermeasures.

-Notably, the attacker does \emph{not} have access to any training or validation data, nor do they conduct extensive inference passes or iterative gradient-based searches.
+As mentioned above, the attacker does \emph{not} have access to any training or validation data, nor do they conduct extensive inference passes or iterative gradient-based searches.
 Such lightweight attacks are realistic in settings where the attacker’s computational resources on the victim device are minimal, or where repeated forward/backward passes might raise suspicion.
-We therefore distinguish two scenarios: a \emph{pass-free} attack, which uses no extra computation beyond reading the model weights, and a \emph{1-pass} attack, which uses only a single forward (and backward) pass on random inputs for additional scoring.
+We therefore distinguish two scenarios: a \emph{pass-free} attack, which uses no extra computation beyond reading and writing into the model weights (fitting our restrictive threat model), and a \emph{1-pass} attack, which uses only a single forward (and backward) pass on a single random input, aiming for improved efficacy at a slight relaxation of the threat model.
 Both settings stand in contrast to existing approaches that require data samples and multiple optimization steps (see \cref{sec:related} for more details).

 Although the attacker’s objective can be framed as a discrete optimization problem—finding the smallest set of bits whose flips induce the greatest performance drop—exhaustive searches over millions of parameters are computationally infeasible in real-time and cannot scale with larger models.
 Instead, lightweight heuristics can pinpoint ``critical'' parameters while incurring minimal overhead.
 By leveraging inductive insights into how information flows through the network, an attacker can disrupt the most influential parameters without iterative optimization or a large dataset.
 This stands in contrast to data-driven or gradient-based methods, which demand multiple inference passes and raise both computational requirements and the risk of detection.